 If you have a son or daughter considering a mission trip, this section of our website is designed with you in mind.
 You may have questions about the trip, your child’s safety, and what conditions they will face.
 We’ve listed answers to some common questions below.
 If you have further questions, we would be happy to talk with you.

 Can I travel with my son or daughter on a mission trip?

 Who will be the team leaders and what are their qualifications?

 We think our team leaders are one of the best parts of Global Encounters!
 They are dedicated Christian men and women who have proven themselves to have a genuine love for the Lord, a love for young people, leadership skills, and the ability to make wise decisions.
 Our team leaders go on these trips for the purpose of discipling their team members as well as providing direction and care throughout the trip.
-In the information for each trip you will find links to the profile pages for the team leaders who will be working with the group.
+On the info page for each trip you will find links to the profile pages for the team leaders who will be working with the group.
 Read up on their testimony and ministry experience and we think you will agree that the team leaders are a group of truly awesome people!

 What kind of living conditions will my son or daughter experience?

 These details change from one team to another.
 In general, most teams stay in hotels or living quarters provided by a local church or missionary.
 The major exception to this are the teams going to Chiapas, Mexico.
 The living conditions while out in the jungle are very similar to camping.
-We update parents with more specific housing information in a parents info packet we send out closer to the trip dates.
-If you have questions about a specific trip, please give us a call.

 What about emergency medical care and expenses?